Bruce Yardley: International Cricketer of the Year

 Yardley's greatest season came in 1981–82.

-He started well with 4-54 against South Australia and was picked in the Australian 12 for the first Test against Pakistan over Ray Bright.
-Yardley rewarded the selectors taking 6-84 in Pakistan's second innings.
+He started well with 4–54 against South Australia and was picked in the Australian 12 for the first Test against Pakistan over Ray Bright.
+Yardley rewarded the selectors taking 6–84 in Pakistan's second innings.

-He then took 1-51 and 4-77 in the second Test, contributing to another Australian victory.
+He then took 1-51 and 4–77 in the second Test, contributing to another Australian victory.

-For the third Test Yardley's figures were 7-187, earning him the man of the match award – but Australia lost the game by an innings.
+For the third Test Yardley's figures were 7–187, earning him the man of the match award – but Australia lost the game by an innings.

 Australia then played the West Indies.
 The first game was the famous Boxing Day Test, best remembered for Kim Hughes' century.
-Yardley took 4-38 in their second innings helping considerably to an Australian victory.
+Yardley took 4–38 in their second innings helping considerably to an Australian victory.
 "Bruce bowled better than at any time I have seen him before", said Greg Chappell.
 "He is a great spin-bowler because he attacks the batsman and that is an asset that is rare among spinners".

 In the second Test he took 3-87 and 7-98, and hit 45 off 33 balls, giving Australia an outside chance of winning the game, but it ended in a draw.

-For the third Test, Yardley took 5-132 in the West Indies' first innings but no wickets in the second, as Australia lost.
+For the third Test, Yardley took 5–132 in the West Indies' first innings but no wickets in the second, as Australia lost.

-Yardley was not selected in Australia's one day side for the latter part of the summer.
+Yardley was not selected in Australia's one day team for the latter part of the summer.
 However he was voted International Cricketer of the Year.

 1982 Tour of New Zealand

 Yardley and Ray Bright were the two spinners on the 1982 tour of New Zealand.

-Yardley took 3-49 in the rain shortened first Test.
-He took 4-142 and 2-40 in the second Test, frequently clashing with the New Zealand umpires, in a game Australia lost.
-They had their revenge in the next game which Australia won; Yardley was not required to bowl in New Zealand's first innings but his 4-80 in the second helped considerably in securing an Australian victory.
+Yardley took 3–49 in the rain shortened first Test.
+He took 4-142 and 2–40 in the second Test, frequently clashing with the New Zealand umpires, in a game Australia lost.
+They had their revenge in the next game which Australia won; Yardley was not required to bowl in New Zealand's first innings but his 4–80 in the second helped considerably in securing an Australian victory.

 1982 Tour of Pakistan

 Yardley was then selected on the tour to Pakistan.
 He played in the first Test, scoring a pair and only taking one wicket.

 He then fell sick with a virus and was replaced in the second by Peter Sleep.
-Yardley returned for the third Test, making a quick fire 40 in Australia's first innings and going for 1-102.
+Yardley returned for the third Test, making a quick fire 40 in Australia's first innings and going for 1–102.